The Anglo-American Adventure

 Theodore Roosevelt, from a 1912 campaign photo.

 In practice, there really wasn't much difference between the Republican, Bull Moose and Democratic platforms; all of them called for reforms.
 Therefore the election was mainly a clash between three personalities: Taft, Roosevelt, and the Democratic candidate, Thomas Woodrow Wilson.
 There was an exciting moment in October when Roosevelt left his hotel in Milwaukee and got shot by an anti-third term fanatic.
 Fortunately for Roosevelt, he had written a long speech on fifty sheets of paper, which were folded and placed in his shirt pocket.
 The assassin's bullet went through Roosevelt's coat, vest, glasses case and papers before cracking a rib; it probably would have killed him if not slowed by the papers.
-When he realized the wound wasn't as serious as it looked, the old Rough Rider insisted on giving his speech, before going to the hospital.
-On stage he said, "There is a bullet in my body.
+When he realized the wound wasn't as serious as it looked, the old Rough Rider insisted on giving his speech.
+At the rally he said, "There is a bullet in my body.
 But it takes more than that to kill a Bull Moose!"
 Then he showed the papers containing the bullet hole, and opened his vest to reveal a bloody shirt to the shocked audience.
+Though he did cut his speech short, he stayed on the stage for ninety minutes before going to the hospital.
+The doctors decided that removing the bullet would be more dangerous than leaving it in, so Roosevelt carried it for the rest of life; that severely limited the exercise regimen Roosevelt had followed every day.

-Despite Roosevelt's brave response to the assassination attempt, he did not win the election, though he did get revenge.
+Despite Roosevelt's brave response to the assassination attempt, he did not win the election.
+Many folks who were inclined to support him were committed to one of the major party candidates.
+For example, a young relative of his, Franklin Delano Roosevelt, couldn't back him because he was already a prominent candidate.
+However, he did get revenge.
 In November he won six states, compared with two for Taft; this was the only time that a third party did better than one of the two major parties.
 Together they got more overall votes than Wilson, but because the Republicans were divided, Wilson got a plurality in most states, and he ended up with a huge electoral majority.
 Roosevelt's response was, "There is only one thing to do, and that is go back to the Republican Party."
 With that, the challenge from the Bull Moose came to an end.

 After his defeat, Roosevelt tried to forget his humiliation by going on another adventure.
-This was in character for him; he had gone west to become a cowboy in 1884, following the death of his mother and his first wife on the same day.
+This was in character for him; he had gone west to become a cowboy in 1884, following the death of his mother and his first wife on the same day; the 1909 African safari helped him get over the fact that he was not president anymore.
 For this excursion, he and his son Kermit joined a Brazilian explorer, Candido Mariano da Silva Rondon, to map a river in the Amazon jungle that Rondon had recently discovered, which he called the "River of Doubt."
 But whereas Roosevelt's African safari had been almost like a modern tourist's vacation, on the 1914 "River of Doubt expedition" they were in constant danger from rapids, a shortage of supplies, disease, fatigue, nasty creatures like anacondas and piranhas, and Indians with poisoned arrows.
 Malaria and an infected leg injury left Roosevelt weak and delirious; at one point he told Kermit to leave him to die, so that he would not hold up the expedition any longer.
 They made it out, though, and the river was subsequently renamed the Rio Teodoro, after the former president, but Roosevelt was never a well man again.(77)

 The first twenty months of his presidency showed similar energy, but whereas Wilson and Roosevelt both believed in using the Big Stick, and had similar goals on domestic issues, Wilson's high-minded approach contrasted with Roosevelt's heavy-handedness.
 Calling his program the "New Freedom," Wilson created the Federal Trade Commission and a stricter antitrust law, both for the purpose of stopping unfair trade practices.
 The Underwood tariff reduced the tariff on 958 imported items, because the newly created income tax would now be the government's main source of revenue.
 A child labor law, forbidding the employment of children under 14, was passed by Congress, but later was declared unconstitutional by the Supreme Court.
 And by approving legislation to increase the wages and cut working hours of railroad employees, he prevented a railroad strike in 1916.